bashybaranaba/foliohouse/README.md

 #### Live Prototype
 https://foliohouse-prototype.vercel.app/

-#### Project Background and Problem statement
+#### Project Background and Problem Statement
 Datasets provide the foundation for data analysis, machine learning, and artificial intelligence.
 The availability and accessibility of high-quality datasets are crucial for research, development, and innovation.
 Without high-quality datasets, it would be impossible to train models to make predictions and to analyze and draw meaningful conclusions from the data around us.
-However, creating, storing, and maintaining high-quality datasets is a resource-intensive process, and there are inadequate incentives to make them accessible.This project leverages the Filecoion VM and IPFS Web3 storage to create a decentralized dataset repository that provides access control and a built-in token economy to incentivize contributions and cover the cost of storage.
+However, creating, storing, and maintaining high-quality datasets is a resource-intensive process, and there are inadequate incentives to make them accessible.
+This project leverages the Filecoion VM and IPFS Web3 storage to create a decentralized dataset repository that provides access control and a built-in token economy to incentivize contributions and cover the cost of storage.

 ### Key Features
 - Built-in Token Economy: Dataset creators earn tokens each time their datasets are used which can be used to cover storage costs
-- Access control: The platfrom gives dataset creators the ability to control who can view, access, load and use their datasets
+- Access control: The platform gives dataset creators the ability to control who can view, access, load, and use their datasets
-- Dataset Loader: The dataset loader downloads and prepares datasets for inspection, evaluation and training in a standard format
+- Dataset Loader: The dataset loader downloads and prepares datasets for inspection, evaluation, and training in a standard format

 ### Key Technologies Used
-- Next js:
-A popular open-source framework for building server-rendered React applications that enables developers to build highly performant and scalable web applications by providing a set of powerful features and optimizations out-of-the-box.
+- Next js: A popular open-source framework for building server-rendered React applications that enable developers to build highly performant and scalable web applications by providing a set of powerful features and optimizations out-of-the-box.
-- Filecoin VM:
-A runtime environment for smart contracts  on the Filecoin network that brings user programmability to Filecoin
-- Web3 Storage:
-A service that stores data redundantly across multiple Filecoin miners and the public IPFS network, provides information about where the data is stored, and retrieves data by CID.
+-Filecoin VM: A runtime environment for smart contracts on the Filecoin network that brings user programmability to Filecoin -Web3 Storage: A service that stores data redundantly across multiple Filecoin miners and the public IPFS network, provides information about where the data is stored and retrieves data by CID.